EricZinda/Perplexity/docs/pxint/pxint0040BuildSolver.md

 {'x1': x1=(Folder(Documents),)}
 ~~~

-`Example2` calls `call_predication()` with the vocabulary object we've built and populated using the `Predication` decorator and a `State` object.  `call_predication` then does the mapping of the predication name `_folder_n_of` to the actual Python function we've written, and performs the "contract" on it.
+`Example2` calls `call_predication()` with the `vocabulary` object we've built and populated using the `Predication` decorator and a `State` object.  `call_predication` then does the mapping of the predication name `_folder_n_of` to the actual Python function we've written, and performs the "contract" on it.
 I.e. calls it with the specified arguments and expects that it will yield values that are true.

-The reason it prints out the two folders that are in our world is that we left all the arguments to `_folder_n_of` unbound.
+The reason it prints out the two folders in our world is that we left all the arguments to `_folder_n_of` unbound.
 The contract says that, in that case, it should yield all the things in the world that "are a folder", thus the behavior.

 With this in place, we can tackle more complicated groups of predications such as conjunctions in the [next section](./pxint0050Conjunctions).